 Atlas & Boots

 When: The best time to visit Mont Saint-Michel is March to October when the weather is at its best.
-July and August are high season so crowds are at their thickest.
-Low season runs November to February when the weather is at its worst.
+July to August is the high season so crowds are at their highest.
+The low season runs from November to February when the weather is at its worst.